danjwinter/stache_yo_self/README.md

 # An App To Stache Yo Self On Slack

-Stache-Yo-Self is a Slack App with slash command and bot integration allowing users to type '/stache_me' in any slack channel and receive a custom mustache'd profile picture of themselves back within seconds.
+Stache-Yo-Self is a Slack App with slash command and bot integration allowing users to type `/stache me` or `/stache @other_user` in any slack channel and receive a custom mustache'd profile picture of themselves back within seconds.
 Stache-Yo-Self leverages facial detection API Face Plus Plus to locate the perfect stache position and size to return a truly memorable experience, perfect to liven up any corporate meeting.
 Installation is easy!

 ![](http://g.recordit.co/VJNVtjb5zG.gif)